 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-Next, you can install Flameshot Flatpak with the following command.
+Next, you can install Flameshot Flatpak using the following command:

 flatpak install flathub org.flameshot.Flameshot -y